Google Public Data Explorer

 Google Public Data Explorer provides public data and forecasts from a range of international organizations and academic institutions including the World Bank, OECD, Eurostat and the University of Denver.
-These can be displayed as line graphs, bar graphs, cross sectional plots or on maps.
+These can be displayed as line graphs, bar graphs, cross-sectional plots or on maps.
 The product was launched on March 8, 2010 as an experimental visualization tool in Google Labs.

-In 2011 the Public Data Explorer was made available for anyone to upload, share and visualize data sets.
-To facilitate this, Google created a new data format, the Dataset Publishing Language (DSPL).
-Once the data is imported, a dataset can be visualized, embedded in external websites, and shared with others like a Google Doc.
+In 2011 the Public Data Explorer was made available to everyone.
+The Dataset Publishing Language (DSPL) was created to be used with the platform.
+Once data is imported, the dataset can be visualized, embedded in external websites, and shared with others.

-In 2016, this toolset was enhanced with the Google Analytics Suite, particularly Data Studio 360, whose release expanded to a free public beta in May 2016, which enabled import of public or individual datasets and overlaid user-friendly (non-coding) data visualization tools.
+In May 2016, the addition of the Google Analytics Suite enabled the import of public or individual datasets and provided no-code data visualization tools to users.

 SDMX conversion

-The SDMX converter is an open source application, which offers the ability to convert DSPL (Google's Dataset Publishing Language) messages to SDMX-ML, and vice versa.
-The output file of a DSPL dataset is a zip file containing data (CSV files) and metadata (XML file).
-Datasets in this format can be processed by Google and visualized in the Google Public Data Explorer.
+The SDMX converter is an open source application that offers the ability to convert DSPL (Google's Dataset Publishing Language) messages to SDMX-ML, and vice versa.
+The output file of a DSPL dataset is a zip file containing data (in the form of CSV files) and metadata (as an XML file).
+Datasets in this format can be visualized in the Google Public Data Explorer.